Gay rights organizations work to fight discrimination.

 In April 1966, four members of the Mattachine Society entered Julius Bar in the West Village and ordered drinks.
 When they told the bartender they were homosexuals, he refused to serve them [source: Jackson].
 The society then sued the bar and the SLA.

-At the time, there was no law on the books prohibiting bars from serving homosexuals, but the SLA often raided gay establishments, charging patrons with "disorderly conduct" and fining bar owners.
+At the time, there was no law on the books prohibiting bars from serving gay people, but the SLA often raided gay establishments, charging patrons with "disorderly conduct" and fining bar owners.
 As a result, many Manhattan bars posted signs in their windows with phrases like, "If you're gay, go away" [source: Jackson].

 Since then, hundreds of gay rights organizations have sprung up to win the right not only to drink in peace, but to work, go to school, get housing, have children, serve in the military and receive medical care without fear of discrimination or violence.